microsoft/msmarco/TREC-Deep-Learning.md

 * the fifth column shows the score (integer or floating point) that generated the ranking.
 This score **must** be in descending (non-increasing) order.
 * The sixth column is the ID of the run you are submitting.

-As the official evaluation set, we provide a set of test queries, where a subset will be judged by NIST assessors.
+As the official evaluation set, we provide a set of test queries, a subset of which will be used for the final evaluation.
-For this purpose, NIST will be using depth pooling and construct separate pools for the passage ranking and document ranking tasks.
-Passages/documents in these pools will then be labelled by NIST assessors using multi-graded judgments, allowing us to measure NDCG.
 The same test queries are used for passage retrieval and document retrieval.

-Besides our main evaluation using the **NIST labels and NDCG**, we also have sparse labels for the test queries, which already exist as part of the MS-Marco dataset.
-More information regarding how these sparse labels were obtained can be found at <https://arxiv.org/abs/1611.09268>.
-This allows us to calculate a secondary metric **Mean Reciprocal Rank (MRR)**.
-For the full ranking setting, we also compute **NCG** to evaluate the performance of the candidate generation stage.
+Unlike the previous years, different approaches will be used for constructing test collections for the passage ranking and document ranking tasks.

+The approach used for test collection construction for the passage retrieval task will be the same as the previous years: NIST will be using depth pooling and construct pools for the queries in the final test set.
+Passages in these pools will then be labelled by NIST assessors using multi-graded judgments, allowing us to measure NDCG.

+Evaluation for the passage ranking task will be done **using the labels inferred from the passage ranking task**, no additional judgments from NIST will be collected for this task.
+This is aligned with this year’s definition of the document ranking task, which is focusing on ranking documents based on their likelihood of containing a relevant passage.

 The main type of TREC submission is _automatic_, which means there was not manual intervention in running the test queries.
 This means you should not adjust your runs, rewrite the query, retrain your model, or make any other sorts of manual adjustments after you see the test queries.